 In February this year, I ran a blog highlighting the power of the human brain and its senses in acting as a personal key risk indicator (KRI) system for personal early warning risk awareness as we journey through this inherently risky world.
+Read article: Operational Risk Management - Learning from yourself as an expert already.

 This blog looks at the potentially awesome power that a well-designed and well applied